Guaranteed Ways to Save Money on Groceries

 From the year 2000 to 2016, the amount of money spent on groceries per household has steadily increased.
-In 2016 it was estimated that each household was spending approx seven thousand dollars a year on food alone.
+In 2016, it was estimated that each household was spending approximately $7,000 a year on food alone.

 A walk through any grocery store will prove how expensive food has become.
 It can be hard to find enough money to feed just one, but most families are feeding multiple mouths.
 What can you do when you don't have enough money to buy groceries?